 Pin’s AI handles sourcing, outreach, and scheduling in one workflow - try Pin’s AI sourcing free.

-Thirty-two percent of recruiting teams now automate candidate searches with AI sourcing tools, according to SHRM's 2025 data.
-For the remaining 68%, Boolean is still the primary method.
-Here's when to use each approach - and when to combine them.
+Thirty-two percent of recruiting teams now automate candidate searches with AI sourcing tools, according to SHRM’s 2025 data.
+For the remaining 68%, boolean search in recruitment is still the primary sourcing method.
+Here’s when to use each approach - and when to combine them.

 The practical answer for most teams isn’t Boolean OR AI - it’s both.
 Use Boolean for quick, targeted searches on specific platforms.
 Use AI when you need depth, scale, or when Boolean keeps returning the same recycled candidate pool.